damianostre/aufy/docs/src/content/docs/manual/configuration.md

 ### Identity user

 Aufy requires an Identity User class that extends `IdentityUser` and implements `IAufyUser` interface.
-For simplicty and some security reasons other than IdentityUser<string> (same as IdentityUser) are not supported.
+For simplicity and some security reasons other than IdentityUser<string> (same as IdentityUser) are not supported.

 ```csharp title="MyUser.cs"